unionai/unionai-docs/source/first-project/running-the-workflow.md

 ## Run the workflow remotely on Union

-To run workflow in the cloud on Union, just add the `--remote` option:
+To run the workflow in the cloud on Union, add the `--remote` option:

 ```{code-block} shell
 $ unionai run --remote guides/01_getting_started/ml_workflow/ml_workflow.py main --max_bins 64